William Sutherland

 Archicad

-by Graphisoft of Hungary, which is a 3D/2D package and like VW is also well known in the USA; also does Facilities software and the impressive Virtual Construction software.
+by Graphisoft of Hungary (now part of the Nemetschek group), which is a 3D/2D package and like VW is also well known in the USA; also does Facilities software and the impressive Virtual Construction software.

 Microstation